Born Free has campaigned for decades for a ban on the use of wild animals in circuses in the UK.

 The ban came into force on 28th May 2018, marking a successful end to a long campaign by Born Free and campaign partners including OneKind and Freedom for Animals.

-Born Free continues to monitor this issue and will resume talks with relevant officials as soon as it is practical.
+Born Free continues to monitor this issue and will resume talks with relevant officials should the situation change.